 Stuck.
 Stalled.
 The point is to get moving again, often by doing something different, or off in a different direction rather than sitting there spinning your tires.

-This is an idea from 3AM Epiphany, a book of writing exercises by Brian Kiteley.
+This is an idea from 3AM Epiphany

 He suggests writing 100 sentences about a character you're stuck on.
 Or a place.
 Or a setting.
 Or an Idea.
 Don't lift your fingers from the keyboard through the whole exercise.
 Let it sit for a day and then revise.